(866) 615-9507

 Contact a Seasoned LTD Attorney from Capitan Law

-Our attorneys have helped many people like you resolve overpayment issues with long term disability claims.
+Our Philadelphia long-term disability insurance attorneys have helped many people like you resolve overpayment issues with long-term disability claims.
 Trust Capitan Law to handle your claim accurately and quickly while protecting your rights.
-Call (267) 419-7888 now or complete our contact form for a free consultation.
+Call (267) 419-7888 now or complete our contact form to schedule a free consultation.

 We’ve fought the big insurance companies.